Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 - The computational time of training is faster than simple benchmark chatbots.

-- Even when the user message is gramatically incorrect or contains typos, the model is able to understand the intent of the user.
+- Even when the user message is grammatically incorrect or contains typos, the model is able to understand the intent of the user.

 - Having two separate models (NLU and Dialogue Management Model) saves time.
 If you make a change that has to do with only one of these models, you don't need to retrain the other one.

-- The fact that it is an open source project gives the programmer high flexibility.
+- The fact that it is an open-source project gives the programmer high flexibility.
 If you don't like something about Rasa, you are very welcome to improve it.

 - Rasa is entirely written in Python! (also integrated with Python 3.8)